Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   Diagram 5 highlights some of the key
-  differences and practical considerations of the profiles.
+  differences and practical considerations of the interfaces.
 In CMAF ingest, the ingest source can be
-  simple as the media processing entity can
+  simple as the [=receiving entity=] can
   do many of the operations related to the
   delivery such as encryption or generating the streaming
   manifests.
-In addition the distribution of functionalities
+In addition, the distribution of functionalities
   can make it easier to scale a deployment with many
   live media sources and media processing entities.